mwess/GreedyFHist/docs/source/pairwise.rst

 ---------------------------

 Using the commandline option requires a moving and fixed image.
 Registration options can be configured in the ``example_registration.toml`` file.
-Additional data for transformations can be passed as ``tif-images``, ``tif-annotations``, ``default-images``, ``default-annotations``, ``pointsets``, ``geojsons``.
+Additional data for transformations can be passed as ``imagew``, ``annotationw``, ``pointsets``, ``geojsons``.
-`default-images` refers to any image that is not in `tif` format.
-GreedyFHist supports most common image formats, but if any are missing, feel free to post an issue. `default-annotations` are annotation masks with the last image channel used to denote classes, e.g., W x H x C.
+GreedyFHist supports most common image formats, but if any are missing, feel free to post an issue. `annotations` are annotation masks with the last image channel used to denote classes, e.g., W x H x C, if a multichannel image is used.

 An example call could look like this: